What To Do If Your Cat Is Losing Weight

 Hyperthyroidism is a very frequent condition that mostly affects elderly cats.
 Due to an expansion of the thyroid gland, cats with hyperthyroidism generate too much thyroid hormone.
 The most common cause of thyroid enlargement is a benign tumour that develops on the thyroid.

-READ: Do Peppermint Scent Affect Cats?: Everything You Need To Know - Fumi Pets
+READ: What Kind of Cat Is a Black Cat With Golden Eyes: Everything You Need To Know - Fumi Pets

 Weight loss, increased hunger, and increased thirst and urination are all common symptoms of hyperthyroidism.
 Vomiting, diarrhoea, and hyperactivity are also common in cats.
 Some cats may scream and appear agitated.
 The coats of cats with hyperthyroidism may look untidy and oily.
 Radioactive iodine or oral medicines are used to treat hyperthyroidism.